tldr-pages/tldr/pages/android/bugreport.md

 > This command can only be used through `adb shell`.
 > More information: <https://cs.android.com/android/platform/superproject/+/main:frameworks/native/cmds/bugreport>.

-- Display a complete bug report of an Android device:
+- Display a complete bug report for an Android device:

 `bugreport`